jgraley/cotest/coroutines/docs/getting-started.md

     WAIT_FOR_RESULT_FROM(l1);
 }
 ```
 Notice the use of `WAIT_FOR_CALL_FROM()` in this example.
-The third argument specifies the launch session the call should come from, making for a stricter filtering criterion.
+The last argument specifies the launch session the call should come from, making for a stricter filtering criterion.
 Now that we are using more than one of these, it can be advisable to use this form.
 The function `From(launch)` may be used on any event, mock call or result handle to check whether it originated from the given launch session.

 ## Mutex example